mxriverlynn/mustbe/readme.md

 ## Authorization, Not Authentication

-mustBe is an authorization system - the part of a security system that decides whether or not you are allowed to do something.
+MustBe is an authorization system - the part of a security system that decides whether or not you are allowed to do something.
 This is the second of authentication and authorization, where authentication simply determines who you are.

-Specifically, mustBe is an activity based authorization system.
+Specifically, MustBe is an activity based authorization system.
 It allows you to verify that a user has permissions to perform any given activity in your application.